 Rosacea is a chronic skin condition that causes unusual flushing of the cheeks and face.
 It is sometimes confused with acne or sunburn due to the appearance of redness.

 Rosacea can be triggered by numerous things, including stress, sunlight, or cold weather.
 However, diet can also have a major effect.
-In one study taken on over 400 people with rosacea:
+In one taken on over 400 people with rosacea:

 Keep reading to find out the best and worst foods for managing rosacea, so you can keep your skin under control.